-Additionally, a data recovery software such as Stellar Data Recovery Professional (available for Windows& Mac) comes with Drive Monitor tool to clone the affected drive.
-This not only saves the data but also keeps the Windows OS intact.
+Additionally, a data recovery software such as Stellar Data Recovery Professional (available for Windows& Mac) comes with a Drive Monitor tool to clone such hard drive(s).
+Disk cloning not only saves the data but also keeps the Windows OS intact.

 After cloning, replace the older affected drive with the newly cloned drive in your Windows PC or the laptop.
 After that, you can continue using your system, as you were earlier.

 Moreover, the software monitors and keeps you updated about your hard drive health status on the go.
 Besides, you can always check SMART data and scan your hard disk for bad sectors with the software.